NithyashreePrabhu/esdProject/index.md

 ### Raspberry Pi Wifi Signal Capture Code

-- Below script can be added to ~/.bashrc to run the script during bootup without user intervention
+- Below script can be added to ~/.bashrc to run the script during bootup without user intervention.

 ```markdown
 #!/bin/bash